spcourse/python/en/installing/40 conda-env-sp/contents.md

     echo "alias checkpy='winpty checkpy'" >> ~/.bash_profile

-Now restart your terminal, and check whether it starts into the `progLab` environment.
+Now restart your terminal, and check whether it starts into the `SP` environment.
 If not, please contact one of the TA's or teachers of this course.